Load Healer (Automatic Load Protection)

 Protect Artifactory from overload by monitoring worker-thread consumption and throttling offending activities with HTTP 429 when the node enters an outage state.

 Load Healer continuously monitors how worker threads are consumed and identifies workloads or activities that threaten to overload the node.
-When Load Healer triggers protection, it limits the offending activity to a safe portion of the available worker threads, so other requests can continue running uninterrupted.
+When protection is triggered, Load Healer limits the offending activity to a safe portion of the available worker threads, allowing other requests to continue running uninterrupted.

 To do this, Load Healer classifies incoming requests into activities, such as downloads for a package type, uploads to a repository, calls to a specific API, or traffic from a single user.
 A single request can belong to multiple activities.
 For example, a request may be classified as both limitUser and limitModule.

 Load Healer tracks how many worker threads each activity consumes relative to maxThreads.
-If one activity grows large enough to put the node at risk, Load Healer can reject only that activity with HTTP 429 Too Many Requests, which helps prevent the entire node from becoming unresponsive.
+If one activity grows large enough to put the node at risk, Load Healer can reject only that activity with HTTP 429 (Too Many Requests), preventing the entire node from becoming unresponsive.

 On JFrog SaaS deployments, Load Healer is enabled by default.
 On self-managed deployments, Load Healer runs in Simulation mode by default, where it observes overload conditions and records what would have been throttled but never blocks requests.